Iridium is committed to keeping space clean and serving as a leader for other organizations when it comes to being a responsible steward of space.

-At this time, most manufacturers are not yet able to provide detailed information as to the smelters, refiners or ultimate sources of the 3TG minerals used in electronic devices, such as our subscriber equipment, because of the complex and fragmented supply chains involved.
+At this time, some manufacturers are still not yet able to provide detailed information as to the smelters, refiners or ultimate sources of the 3TG minerals used in electronic devices, such as Iridium’s subscriber equipment, because of the complex and fragmented supply chains involved.

-As part of this commitment to comply with the new SEC requirements, , Iridium is surveying all of its suppliers to confirm where 3TG minerals used to manufacture its subscriber equipment are mined, smelted or refined.
+As part of its commitment to comply with the SEC 3TG minerals disclosure requirements, on an annual basis, Iridium surveys all of its suppliers to identify where 3TG minerals used in the manufacture of Iridium subscriber equipment are mined, smelted or refined.

 - Developing a Conflict Minerals due diligence program consistent with OECD guidelines.

 - Adopting a policy of responsible sourcing of 3TG minerals and require that their suppliers to do the same.